jimasp/behave-vsc/CONTRIBUTING.md

 	9. go to a feature file, click "go to step defintion" and check at least some of them work
 	10. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file

----
-## Design principles
-- YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
-More code means more stuff that can break and/or lead to slower performance.
-Edge-case capabilities should be in forked repos.
-(If you think it's a common concern, then please submit a feature request issue or PR.)
-- KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.
-- Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary standard node functions, to handle things wherever possible.
-- Regardless of the above point, don't add extra npm packages.
-We want to keep the extension lightweight, and avoid versioning/security/licensing/audit problems.
-(Feel free to use packages already in the node_modules folder if required.)
-- Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
-The user should get the same results if they run the behave command manually.
-Also any such changes would be more likely to break in future versions of behave.
-- Always consider performance.
-- Always consider multi-root workspaces.
-- Always consider cross-platform, i.e. OS-independent drive/path separators (consider `C:\...` vs `/home/...`), Use `vscode.` functionality like `uri.path` or workspaceFolder etc. wherever possible.
-Also consider relative paths and path/pattern matching.
-(Where possible vscode/node converts `\`to `/` itself for consistency.)
-Line-endings (use `\n` internally, i.e. unless you are handling `\r\n`).
-Encoding (use `utf8`).
-- Avoid anything that might break on someone else's machine - for example don't rely on bash/cmd, installed programs etc.
-- No reliance on other extensions except `ms-python.python`.